 Top of the page

-Esophagitis (say "ee-sof-uh-JY-tus") is irritation or inflammation the esophagus.
+Esophagitis (say "ee-sof-uh-JY-tus") is irritation or inflammation of the esophagus.
 This is the tube that carries food from your throat to your stomach.
-In eosinophilic (say "ee-uh-sin-uh-FILL-ick") esophagitis, the irritation is caused by white blood cells called eosinophils in the esophagus.
+In eosinophilic (say "ee-uh-sin-uh-FILL-ick") esophagitis, white blood cells called eosinophils are in the esophagus.

 Eosinophils aren't normally in the esophagus.
 They are part of the immune system.
 The body sends them out in response to an allergic reaction.
-This has led experts to think that allergies—especially food allergies—may cause EoE.
-People who have EoE often have other types of allergies too, like hay fever, eczema, or asthma.
+This has led experts to think that allergies—especially food allergies—may cause eosinophilic esophagitis.
+People who have eosinophilic esophagitis often have other types of allergies too, like hay fever, eczema, or asthma.

 In adults, the symptoms include:

 To diagnose eosinophilic esophagitis, a doctor will ask about your symptoms.
 The doctor will also do an endoscopy.
 For this test, the doctor puts a thin, flexible tube down your throat to look at your esophagus.
 During the test, the doctor will take small tissue samples, or biopsies, from your esophagus, stomach, and small intestine.
 The tissue samples are sent to a lab.
 At the lab, the samples are looked at under a microscope.

 Eosinophilic esophagitis is usually diagnosed and treated by a specialist called a gastroenterologist.

 If you are diagnosed with eosinophilic esophagitis, you may want to see an allergist.
 This type of doctor can do tests to find what foods you're allergic to.

 Changing your diet is one of the ways to treat eosinophilic esophagitis.
 If you have been tested and know your food allergens, you can simply avoid those foods.
 If not, your doctor may suggest one of these diets: